 For starters, it's a Marvel movie, and a Thor movie, of which I am not a fan.
 But that aside, I tried it anyway. *sigh*

 The characters are simply deplorable.
 It seems that each and every one of them is raunchy, over the top, and just plain unlikable.
 The worst of the lot is Vallkyrie (Tessa Thompson), whose name doesn't even make sense because it refers to her occupation.
 She is rude, drunk, and violent.
 Thor is, as always, completely annoying.
 His constant cheeky remarks quickly get tiresome.
 Hela (Cate Blanchett) is a typical villain, with no color or originality about her (well, she has antlers, but still).
 Loki (Tom Hiddleston) requires no complaint, but also evokes no praise either.
 Then we come to the Grandmaster (Jeff Goldblum), who literally owns a space junkyard.
 My critique of him alone, should I write it, would be several pages.

 The plot is awful; you care nothing for what's going on.
 The action is too busy to even look at.
-I usually go on a bit more, but all I can say is "Yuck!!!"
+I usually go on a bit more, but all I can say is 'Thor: Ragnarok' is "Yuck!!!"